 History of Working Equitation

 Working Equitation is comprised of four phases, including working dressage, ease of handling with obstacles, speed obstacles and cattle handling.
-It is a great sport steeped in history as the goal is to preserve and carry on the cultural traditions of each country and their horses.
 At the International level, the advanced riders must ride with the reins only in one hand but the lower levels may ride with both hands.
 This discipline is based on horses working on the ranch and in the fields.
 At the International level each country denotes the rider’s outfit and horse’s tack which should be based on their typical “working dress”.
 Lower levels may ride in the tack and attire of their choice.

-No matter what your riding discipline or breed of horse, we hope you join us in Working Equitation!
+No matter what your riding discipline or breed of horse, You can do it! we hope you join us in Working Equitation!

 1. Dressage test.

 The Dressage test is Performed in an 20×40 arena and there are 2 to 3 tests per level, Dressage tests are a very important part of competition.
 They can be downloaded from the resource Page.

 2. Maneability phase.

 Horse and rider negotiates a variety of obstacles.
 They are judged on agility, submission, working attitude, ease of movement and of handling.